 Of all your favourite comedies to be released in the last fifteen years, you can be fairly certain that at least a few of them involved Judd Apatow.
 Whether as a writer, producer or director, the man has been involved in everything from Lena Dunham’s Girls to Lonely Island’s Pop Star: Never Stop Stopping.
 It goes without saying that the nature and direction of comedy in Hollywood would look vastly different without Apatow and his group of key actors knocking film after film out of the park.
-To celebrate the release of the hilarious and unique The Big Sick in cinemas July 28th, which Apatow produced, we’ve decided to collect together his ten greatest comedies.
+To celebrate the release of the hilarious and unique The Big Sick in cinemas July 28th, which Apatow produced, we’ve decided to collect together the Top Ten Judd Apatow movies.

 Freaks and Geeks (1999-2000)